MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

 For more details, see [Overview of deploying languages in Office 365 ProPlus](overview-of-deploying-languages-in-office-365-proplus.md).

-# Choose the installation experience
+## Step 5 - Plan the installation experience for your users

 |Installation experience    |Choices                   |Notes                                 |
 |-------------------------|-------------------------|--------------------------------------|
 |Install experience      |         |         |

-# Define your deployment groups
+## Step 6 - Define your deployment groups
 Deployment groups are collections of clients that will receive the same Office bits and the same updates from the same channel.
 For example, you can define one deployment group for all the devices in your organization meet the following requirements:

 - Tool: Office will be installed by Configuration Manager (Current Branch)